 On April 29, 2015, the District entered into the Second Supplemental Trust Indenture with UMB Bank ("Indenture").
 The Indenture modified terms relating to Series 2007A Bonds, Series 2007B Bonds and the Series 2015 Bonds.
 Among other modifications, the Required Mill Levy was further defined.
-Per the Indenture the Required Mill Levy prior to the time that the Senior Debt to Assessed Value Requirement is achieved shall not be in excess of 50 mills subject to any Gallagher Adjustments after September 23, 2002 and shall not be less than 50 mills subject to any Gallagher Adjustments after the issuance of the 2007 Bonds.
-Once the Senior Debt to Assessed Value Requirements is achieved and there are Subordinate Bonds outstanding the Required Mill Levy, shall be not in excess of 50 mills without any Gallagher Adjustment.
+Per the Indenture the Required Mill Levy prior to the time that the Senior Debt to Assessed Value Requirement is achieved shall not be in excess of 50 mills subject to any change in the assessment ratio after September 23, 2002 and shall not be less than 50 mills subject to any change in the assessment ratio after the issuance of the 2007 Bonds.
+Once the Senior Debt to Assessed Value Requirements is achieved and there are Subordinate Bonds outstanding the Required Mill Levy, shall be not in excess of 50 mills without any adjustment for any change in the assessment ratio.